mikeolivotto/happy-seizure/_posts/2010-08-12-things-cartoons-have-taught-me.md

 Oh and the Spanish fail again.
 Here’s a history lesson for you; New Mexico was originally known as New Spain.
 Maybe the people of ‘New Spain’ didn’t want to be associated with the uhhh… c_lever_ folk who think a great name for a state would be ‘Colour Red’.

-Retarded souvenirs are everywhere, and Albuquerque is no exception.
+Dumb souvenirs are everywhere, and Albuquerque is no exception.
 Who wouldn’t want a garden gnome Mexican guy with a cactus erection?

 <p style="text-align:center;">
   <a href="http://img.photobucket.com/albums/v236/mikezero/north%20america%202010%20and%20beyond/IMG_2346.jpg"><img class="aligncenter" title="erection" src="http://img.photobucket.com/albums/v236/mikezero/north%20america%202010%20and%20beyond/IMG_2346.jpg" alt="" width="480" height="360" /></a>